NiryoRobotics/ned_ros/sphinx_doc/source/stack_hardware/niryo_robot_debug.rst

     - **--value [Number]:** Value to store at the register address given
     - **--size [Number]:** Size in bytes of the value given

-Niryo Robot - Dxl debug tools
+Niryo robot - Dxl debug tools
 ------------------------------------
 This script can be launched via:  ::